bruhe002/cpp_practice/files_and_streams/file_notes.md

     - bind the string object to an istringstream

 - ostringstreams are useful when interfacing to systems that expect strings in a particular format
-- stringstreams can be used with getline() to process input more easily
+- istringstreams can be used with getline() to process input more easily